tlug/tlug.jp/README.md

 in the same way.
 [The documentation][ghp] has full details, but is missing a few important points.

+First, remember that even if your repo is private, the GitHub Pages deployed from that repo is fully public and anybody can fetch any contents from the `gh-pages` branch if they know the name.
+Additionally, some pages may continue to be served even after the repo has been deleted.

 After you fork the repo it may appear already to be configured for deployment under a [project pages][ghp-projectpg] URL, but it isn't.
 As per the documentation on [configuring a publishing